 Frugal living is the only way to build true wealth.

-Isn’t being rich and wealthy the same?
+Isn’t being rich and wealthy the same thing?

-It’s true, many wealthy people still buy expensive things.
+While it’s true that, many wealthy people still buy expensive things.
 But, they’re still frugal in other areas of their lives.

 Frugal Living Blogs To Help You Stay Motivated